Ahmed-Daoudi/terraform-with-aws/README.md

 ### 3. `variables.tf`
 Contains all variable declarations to make the configuration dynamic and reusable.
 Variables include:
 - AWS region
-- Instance type
+- Instance ZONE
 - Key name
-- AMI ID
+- User

 ### 4. `script.sh`
 A shell script executed during instance initialization to install necessary software like Ansible and other dependencies.
 This script is passed to the EC2 instance via user data.